staticfloat/homebrew-julia/README.md

 homebrew-julia
 ==============

 A small tap for the [Homebrew project](http://mxcl.github.com/homebrew/) to install [Julia](http://julialang.org/).
-After installing Homebrew, you must install a fortran compiler, and llvm, the backend compiler for Julia.
+After installing Homebrew, you must install a fortran compiler.
 After that, all other dependencies will automatically be downloaded and compiled followed by Julia herself:

 ```
 $ brew update
 $ brew install gfortran
-$ brew install llvm --disable-assertions
+$ brew tap homebrew/science
 $ brew tap staticfloat/julia
 $ brew install --HEAD julia
 ```